Progress toward your career goals with our co-operative education model - 2022/2023

-- A student who has focused on the Hospitality and Tourism programs may become a kitchen assistant or work at a hotel or resort in a support role.
+- A student who has focused on the Recreation and Leadership program may work at a retirement home, summer camp or resort in a support role

-- A student who has taken courses in Early Childhood Education may become a day care aid or nursery school classroom aid.
+- A student who has taken courses in Early Childhood Education may become a day care aide or nursery school classroom aide

 Campus Code: LC (LC - London)

 15 week terms